Rutherford College, Auckland

-Rutherford College (formerly named Rutherford High School from 1961 to 2001) is a co-educational state secondary school on the Te Atatū Peninsula, Auckland, New Zealand.
+Rutherford College (called Rutherford High School from 1961 to 2001) is a co-educational state secondary school on the Te Atatū Peninsula, Auckland, New Zealand.
 It is named after New Zealand-born nuclear physicist and chemist Ernest Rutherford.

 History

-The school opened in 1961, and rapidly developed as the farms and orchards of Te Atatū were developed into housing.
+Rutherford High School opened in 1961, with Eric Clark as the first principal.
+The school rapidly developed as the farms and orchards of Te Atatū were developed into housing.
 The school was the first in New Zealand to offer drama and dance as school subjects.